valentinhofmann/dialect-prejudice/README.md

 ## Repruduction

 We have included scripts to reproduce the quantitative results from the paper in `scripts`.
-The scripts expect the data from [Blodgett et al. (2016)](https://slanglab.cs.umass.edu/TwitterAAE/) and [Groenwold et al. (2020)](https://aclanthology.org/2020.emnlp-main.473/) as tab-separated files in `data/pairs`.
+The scripts expect the data from [Blodgett et al. (2016)](https://slanglab.cs.umass.edu/TwitterAAE/) and [Groenwold et al. (2020)](https://aclanthology.org/2020.emnlp-main.473/) as tab-separated text files in `data/pairs`.
 To replicate all experiments, run:

 ```
 bash scripts/run_stereotype_experiment.sh $device